-Social engineering is the act of manipulating and fooling unsuspecting victims into sharing confidential and/or sensitive data with bad actors.
+Social engineering is the act of manipulating and tricking unsuspecting victims into sharing confidential and/or sensitive data.
 Social engineering attacks typically involve forms of psychological manipulation by using emails and other communication channels to invoke fear, urgency, or similar emotions in the victim.
 Social engineering attacks can take place on and away from victims’ computers.
 Give yourself an immediate cybersecurity boost with these tips.

-- Baiting is the act of attempting to trick victims into supplying confidential and/or sensitive data in exchange for a gift or otherwise enticing offer.
-Only use websites you’re sure are safe, only download attachments and software from trusted sources, and avoid inserting physical media into your computer if you don’t know its contents or origin.
+- Baiting is the act of attempting to trick victims into supplying sensitive information in exchange for a gift or an otherwise enticing offer.

-- Quid pro quo attacks are the act of manipulating unsuspecting victims into sharing confidential information in exchange for a benefit or service (unlike baiting, which typically offers a gift).
-Be vigilant by challenging individuals attempting to gain access to physical or IT resources to validate their identity.
+- Quid pro quo attacks are the act of manipulating unsuspecting victims into sharing sensitive data in exchange for a benefit or service (unlike baiting, which typically offers a gift).

-- Tailgating attacks are the act of bad actors following (or ‘piggybacking’) employees into areas to which they don’t have the proper access privileges.
-Be vigilant when holding doors to restricted areas open for other people and challenge people attempting to access restricted areas to validate their identity.
+- Tailgating attacks are the act of following (or ‘piggybacking’) employees into areas to which they don’t have legitimate access privileges.

 How can I avoid a social engineering attack?

 - Remember that nobody at the University of Derby should ask you for your usernames, passwords, or sensitive personal information.

 - Be vigilant against phishing emails and the different kinds of phishing-based attacks.

 - Only enter sensitive information onto websites/applications you're sure are safe.

 - Consider if an offer you've received is too good to be true.